k30v1n/impossible-list/README.md

 ## LANGUAGES
 - ~~Fluent in English~~ (07/2018)
 - Fluent in French
+- Fluent in Korean
 - Fluent in Spanish
-- Fluent in one Asian language
+- Fluent in Mandarin

 ## LIFE
 - ~~Move to another Country~~ (11/2021)